-Restorative Dental Crowns and Bridges
+Restorative Dental Crowns and Bridges - New Orleans

 For a severely damaged, decayed, or missing tooth, two common restorative procedures are a dental crown and bridge.
 This treatment restores the form and function of the affected tooth to help you speak and smile with full confidence once again.
 Keep reading to learn more about dental crowns and bridges from the team at Canatella Dental!

 What Are Dental Crowns?

 A dental crown is a tooth-shaped restoration that fits securely around the affected tooth.
 It is bonded on top of the tooth and can only be removed by your dentist.
 Dental crowns can be made from a variety of materials, including porcelain/ceramic, gold, or metal alloys.
 The material that is right for you depends on the location of the tooth as well as your personal preference.
 Your dentist may recommend a dental crown to fix the following issues:

 - Severe discoloration or staining of a tooth